You cannot copy content of this website, your IP is being recorded

 At what age do you develop TMJ?

-Dysfunction of the temporomandibular joint can develop at any age; its development is dependent on several factors, including lifestyle, injury and genetics.
-It is estimated that around 3 percent of the US population experience some type of TMJ disorder, which equates to about 10 million people.
-It more commonly occurs in adulthood, but also affects children and adolescents.
+Dysfunction of the temporomandibular joint can develop at any age; its development is dependent on several factors, including lifestyle, injury, and genetics.
+It is estimated that around 3 percent of the US population experiences some type of TMJ disorder, which equates to about 10 million people.
+It more commonly occurs in adulthood, but it also affects children and adolescents.
+TMJ dysfunction can result from a variety of factors, including jaw injuries, teeth grinding, poor posture, or stress, and can be influenced by genetic predisposition.

 Does TMJ get better or worse with age?